l3wi/flash-demo/README.md

 - Establish RTC connection
 - **Reconcile State** (Recieve state)
-- Complete mulitsig setup
+- Complete mulitsig address setup
 - Generate address
 - **Reconcile State** (Send state)

 Player 1 & 2:

 - Send IOTA to the multisig address
+- They also enter their settlement addresses

 ### Change State

 Player 1 wants to change state:

+- Initiate new address genneration for outputs
+- **Complete two party address generation**

-- Initiate the transaction request
+- Initiate the transaction request w/ outputs pointing to the new address
 - **Run the tree** to determine the terminating Root.
+- Check to see if the signature for each parents in the tree has been used 3 times.
+  - If so move on to the parent's sibling and generate a new bundle for that item.
-- Generate bundles for Root's parents & the root itself.
+- Generate bundle root itself.
 - **Reconcile State**

 Player 2: